Typescript let, var, Const keyword with examples | Javascript | ES6

 It is to avoid programming exceptions and safeguard debugging variables.

-Difference between Let and var keyword
+Difference Between let and var

-Both are used to declare a variable Let creates a variable in the blocked scope var creates a variable in the global scope.
+Let creates a variable in the blocked scope var creates a variable in the global scope.

 The different example is as below.

-// example var
+// Example with var

 for (var val = 0; val < 2; val++) {